 In short, if you have an older Canon or Nikon DSLR, and fancy trading it in for something smaller and more modern, you’ll feel right at home with the X-S10.

 How does the X-S10 perform compared to its rivals?
 Overall, very well.
 Stills image quality is identical to the Fujifilm X-T4, a camera that’s currently second in our guide to the best cameras for photography.
-The quality and flexibility of the X-S10’s 4K video is also right up there with rivals like the Nikon Z50 and Sony A6600.
+The quality and flexibility of the X-S10’s 4K video is also right up there with rivals like the Nikon Z50 and Sony A6600, making it one of the best YouTube cameras.

 Perhaps the X-S10’s only real weakness is its autofocus.
 Its AF performance is still impressive in most situations, but the subject-tracking isn’t quite as advanced as the Sony system seen on cameras like the Sony A6600.

 Still, while it might not be the first choice for action shooters, the X-S10’s IBIS system is a real bonus for such a small camera.
 If you do a lot of handheld shooting, this can help you preserve image quality by letting you use longer shutter speeds.
 This feature alone gives it a big edge over the Nikon Z50, Fujifilm X-T30 and even the Fujifilm X-T3.

-When you combine this sensor-based stabilization with the Fujfilm X-S10’s other charms – retro styling, a great grip, excellent image and video quality – you have one of the best mirrorless cameras available at this price.
+When you combine this sensor-based stabilization with the Fujfilm X-S10’s other charms – retro styling, a great grip, excellent image and video quality – you have one of the best mirrorless cameras available at this price, and for those who want maximum flexibility, it's also one of the best travel cameras.
 The lack of weather-proofing and slightly inferior autofocus are the only black marks on an otherwise superb camera.

 Fujifilm X-S10 release date and price